venenux/venenuxdebs2/README.md

 | google chrome      |  48       | 48/96     |  96       | 48 was the last version for i386 |
 | slimjet            |  26       | 26        |  26       | 26 was the last version for wheeze |

-Those package are only in the `stable` branch component, not in `main` one of the repository index debian packages.
+Those package are only in the `any` branch component, not in `main` one of the repository index debian packages.

 ##  Why this repository and why older distro